Why Is My Pre-Workout Clumpy? (2 Easy Methods to Fix It)

 Use Pre-Workouts With Anti-Caking Agents

 Look for pre-workouts that contain calcium silicate and silicon dioxide.
-According to research by Center for Science in the Public Interest, these are anti-caking agents that absorb moisture and prevent the powder from clumping [2].
-However, these agents may affect the product in certain ways, so be careful when choosing them.
+Research by the Center for Science in the Public Interest says these are anti-caking agents.
+They absorb moisture and prevent the powder from clumping.
+[2] However, these agents may affect the product in certain ways, so be careful when choosing them.

 “While they are rare, silicon dioxide side effects are possible.
 This can include symptoms of allergic reactions and possibly digestive problems.”